jdcloudcom/en/documentation/Management/Monitoring/Operation-Guide/resource-monitoring/alarm-template.md

 ## The default alarm template
 ### View Template
 1. Enter JD Cloud Console-Cloud Monitoring Menu-Alarm Management-Alarm Template; click on the "Default Alarm Template" tab, then you can enter the default alarm template list page.
+You can view the template name, resource type, trigger condition count, rule association or not and other information.
 ![系统模板](../../../../../image/Cloud-Monitor/9-mb-xt.png)

-2. Click **View** in the list, then you can view details of alarm template by default.
+2. Click **View** in the list, then you can view details of alarm template by default, i.e., details of trigger conditions and information of associated alarm rules.
 ![模板详情](../../../../../image/Cloud-Monitor/9-mb-xq.png)
 ### Replication Template
 1. Enter JD Cloud Console-Cloud Monitoring Menu-Alarm Management-Alarm Template; click on the "Default Alarm Template" tab, then you can enter the default alarm template list page.